 “Musim Mas has long saw that smallholders are key to achieving palm oil sustainability, and that’s why we lead Indonesia’s most extensive smallholder project.
 We believe that the way forward is to collaborate with more partners to achieve a wider impact.
 With our partners in the BIPOSC project, we hope to advance the skills and know-how of smallholders through regenerative agriculture and related techniques.
 Regenerative agriculture and agroforestry have the potential to help smallholders be part of a sustainable palm oil supply chain.
 It could help them develop alternative sources of income, especially during the replanting period where their palm oil crops are unproductive, typically for three years,” said Rob Nicholls, General Manager, Projects & Programs, Musim Mas Group.

-In the face of climate change and threatened biodiversity, regenerative agriculture can play a roll for small farms because it maintains soil health, prevents erosion and water runoff, and can potentially reduce greenhouse gas emissions and nitrogen leakage.
+In the face of climate change and threatened biodiversity, regenerative agriculture can play a role for small farms because it maintains soil health, prevents erosion and water runoff, and can potentially reduce greenhouse gas emissions and nitrogen leakage.

 “As a global development partner organization, SNV aims to support Indonesia in achieving its Sustainable Development Goals (SDGs).
 To achieve this, we need to implement effective and impactful programs to transform agricultural and food systems, energy, and water.
 In the BIPOSC project, we promote a comprehensive regenerative agriculture and agroforestry model to maintain soil fertility and biodiversity, providing maximum benefits for farmers’ livelihoods and economy,” said Rizki Pandu Permana, Country Director of SNV Indonesia.